phpbb/documentation/development/migrations/dependencies.rst

 What does this mean for me?
 ===========================

 You must specify all dependencies that the current Migration has, but not any that the dependencies list as dependencies for their own installation.

-This means that ``migration_5`` doesn't need to list ``migration_1`` through ``migration_4`` as a dependency, only ``migration_3`` and ``migration_4`` because those Migrations require ``migration_1`` and ``migration_2``.
+This means that ``migration_5`` doesn't need to list ``migration_1`` through ``migration_4`` as a dependency, only ``migration_3`` and ``migration_4`` because those Migrations already require ``migration_1`` and ``migration_2``.

 This also means that the desired order of operations is preserved.
 In the above example, ``migration_4`` modifies the feature in ``migration_2`` and must be